We may earn commission from affiliate links →

 Split to Dubrovnik Day Trip – Yes or No?

-If you are short on time and really want to see Dubrovnik or Split, then absolutely yes.
+If you are short on time and want to see Dubrovnik or Split, then absolutely yes.
 Just be prepared for a long day!

-A Dubrovnik to Split day trip will take you about 7 hours in drive time, and then you typically get 4 hours to explore the city.
+A Dubrovnik to Split day trip will take about 7 hours in drive time, and then you typically get 4 hours to explore the city.
 If you have a bit more time up your sleeve, then plan to spend some time in either Split or Dubrovnik.Share